How much deposit is required?

 A common question we are asked is how much deposit do I need?
 We recommend that before you decide on purchasing a property discussing finance solutions with your bank or mortgage broker ahead of time.
 You can then make an informed decision based on how much you can borrow and how much you can afford to repay.

-Other costs such as stamp duty, conveyancing and legal fees and Building Reports (if applicable) need to be taken into consideration when purchasing as they can increase the total cost and therefore the percentage of deposit.
+Other costs such as stamp duty, conveyancing and legal fees and building reports (if applicable) need to be taken into consideration when purchasing, they can increase the total cost and therefore the percentage of deposit.

 On average a 10% deposit seems to be a common practice, however your bank or lender will be able to advise on your situation.

 In many instances, the seller may insist on a contract deposit of 10%, including properties that may be purchased at auction.
 However, if you have finance approval based on a deposit that may be less than 10% of the purchase price, then you should raise this with the Real Estate agent who may seek instructions from a seller as to acceptance of a lesser amount as a deposit.